The Stranger (Coben novel)

 The novel was made into a British television limited series of the same title that was released on Netflix in January 2020.

 Plot summary

 The Stranger can appear anywhere and speak to anyone.
 While his identity and motives are unknown, his information is undeniably accurate.
 Adam Price, living the American dream with a beautiful wife, two sons, and a well-paying job, encounters The Stranger, who tells him a devastating secret about his wife, Corinne.
 But that is only the beginning of Adam's problems.
 Corinne explains that there is more to her deception than appears on the surface, and wants to meet Adam alone to discuss it.
-However, she never shows up for the meeting and seems to have disappeared.
+She never shows up for the meeting and seems to have disappeared.
 More secrets are discovered to have been revealed or leveraged by The Stranger, threatening to not only ruin lives, but end them.